GenericMappingTools/gmt/doc/rst/source/develop.rst

 #.
 Every variable addressed by the for-loop must be listed in either the *private* or *shared*
    groups in the pragma statement.
 Be very careful when doing this as pretty much all failures to get it to work has to do with making mistakes here.
-This simple rule should help: If a variable is *assigned* inside the for-loop then it must go in *private*, all else must go in *shared*.
+This simple rule should help: If a variable is just *accessed* (read) inside the for-loop then it should go in *shared*, all else must go in *private*.
 None can be left out.
+Often, loops are over grids and the grid pointer is *shared* so that all threads can add their contributions - this is the whole point of the splitting.
 #.
 Try to avoid having if-tests inside the for-loop.
 It may be much faster to move the if-test
    outside the loop and possibly do a near-duplication of the loop.
 #.
 At this point, the OpenMP builds work well on all platforms, but not well integrated with